When Your Buyer Requests Home Inspection Repairs

 There are pros and cons to handling it each way and one may be better for you than another.
 Look to your agent to see what is a reasonable request and what is not based on the price bracket your home falls in and the current market conditions.

 Everything is negotiable.
-Just because a buyer asks that doesn’t mean that they will walk away if you do not give them everything they want.
+Just because a buyer asks for something doesn’t mean they will walk away if you don’t give them everything they want.
 Be reasonable and hopefully your buyer will respond in kind.

 Do Your Due Diligence

 Do your due diligence and don’t become defensive.
-A few small repairs for a few hundred bucks can be a lot easier than killing the deal and putting your home back on the market after wasting valuable time under agreement.
+A few small repairs for a few hundred dollars can be much easier than killing the deal and putting your home back on the market after wasting valuable time under agreement.
 Remember a bird in the hand is worth two in the bush!!

 At the end of the day, consider… is it worth walking away over a few hundred or maybe thousands of dollars and try to capture the interest of another buyer?